BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversSQL.md

 # Directly hosting BlueMap with external webservers from a SQL storage
 {: .no_toc }

-BlueMap's internal webserver is very lightweight and quite fast, but it is quickly overwhelmed by a larger number of concurrent requests.
+BlueMap's internal webserver is very lightweight and quite fast, but it might get overwhelmed by a larger number of concurrent users.

 If you want to optimize the speed of your web-app for a larger audience, you can also host BlueMap directly with external webservers like [NGINX](https://www.nginx.com/) or [Apache](https://httpd.apache.org/).